czetsuya/czetsuya.github.io/_posts/2023-12-9-api-design-first-development.md

 ---
 layout: post
-title: "API Design First Development"
+title: "Keycloak Authentication and Authorization"
-date:  2023-12-9 11:00
+date:  2019-10-1 17:00
-categories: java
+categories: sso
-image: /assets/images/api-design-first-development.png
+image: /assets/images/blog-keycloak-authentication-authorization.png
 post_id: 1
 ---
-Any API development must start with the design process and iterate, where humans and machines can understand and create the rest of the application around them.
+This blog entry contains a series of articles that describes the usage of Keycloak to secure an application.

-<a href="https://www.czetsuyatech.com/2022/08/microservice-architecture-api-design-first.html">&gt;Read the complete article</a>
+<a href="https://czetsuya-tech.blogspot.com/2019/10/keycloak-authentication-and.html">&gt;Read the complete article</a>